Proposal for 15-27 Falcon Road (former Tesco site)

 However we make 2 comments:

-2. Developers constantly use, nowadays, the excuse of good access to transport (and being environnementale friendly) to justify the absence of car parks.
+2. Developers nowadays frequently use good transport access (and environmental friendliness) to justify the absence of car parks.
 In reality, they save money as building car parking is expensive.
-It sweeps away the obvious need, from time to time, to access the building with vehicles (families, visitors, builders, delivery…etc) and the cumulative effect that such approach of ALL new developments will have on the area.
-Especially as, despite the proximity of Clapham Junction, the public transport is already stretched and congested, as acknowledged by TfL.
+This approach ignores the obvious need for occasional vehicle access to the building (for families, visitors, builders, deliveries, etc.) and the cumulative effect that such an approach by ALL new developments will have on the area.
+This is particularly concerning as, despite the proximity of Clapham Junction, public transport is already stretched and congested, as acknowledged by TfL.

 To find out more about the plans for 15-27 Falcon Road you can email will@snapdragonconsulting.co.uk.